Treat a varicocele without surgery.

 - Infertility due to a varicocele8

-Prior to candidacy the diagnosis needs to be confirmed by ultrasound.
+Prior to candidacy, the diagnosis needs to be confirmed by ultrasound.

 Preparation for embolization is rather simple.
 No eating or drinking eight hours prior to your procedure time.
 Adequate hydration with water the day prior helps the kidneys flush the contrast dye after the procedure.
 Get rest and avoid stressful activities the week of your procedure.
-If you have a fever or new infection you would be asked to post-pone the procedure.
-Avoid alcohol and smoking 24 hours before the procedure and avoid resuming until 2-3 days after.
-Often patients’ are advised to stop blood thinners and NSAIDs a day before the procedure.
+If you have a fever or new infection you would be asked to postpone the procedure.
+Avoid alcohol and smoking 24 hours before the procedure and avoid resuming until 2–3 days after.
+Often patients are advised to stop blood thinners and NSAIDs a day before the procedure.
 Pre-existing health issues, allergies, and ongoing medication will be reviewed to make sure it is suitable for the procedure.
 Plan for a responsible adult to drive you to and pick you up from the facility.

-- Minimal invasive procedure
+- Minimally invasive procedure

 - Outpatient procedure